-PD22 students complete a series of assessments, case studies, and a capstone essay over the course of the term.
+PD22 students complete a series of quizzes, simulated case studies, and reflections over the course of the term.
 To pass the course, students must earn an overall grade of 50% or higher and earn a minimum of 60% on the final assignment.

 If you have a question about grading in PD22, contact the course team using the information in the sidebar.